alvarolop/tfm_latex/README.md

 # Contribution to the development of a 5G model to test future mobile coverage obligations in Britain
 This is the source code of the Latex project of my Master's Thesis.

+## Getting Started

+- Clone this repo and build the main.tex file.
+If you are new with Latex and Latex editors, I recommend you to use [TeXstudio](https://www.texstudio.org/).

+- Two example of pdfs are stored in the target folder.

 ## Abstract